ccdale/s3tar/README.md

 ```
 $ star --help
-Usage: star [OPTIONS]
+Usage: star [OPTIONS] PATH

   Generates a tar archive of S3 files.

-  Files are selected by prefix and optionally by a time-based filter.
+  Files are selected by a path made up of 'bucket/prefix' and optionaly by a

-  You can select files via the full 's3://<bucket>/prefix/sub-dir' type
-  path, or pass separate options for the bucket name and prefix.
-A leading
-  slash will be added to the prefix if it is missing.
-A trailing slash will
-  be added to the prefix if it is missing and time based filtering is used.

-  If 'url' is given both 'bucket' and 'prefix' are ignored if also given.
+  time-based filter.

   'profile' is the AWS CLI profile to use for accessing S3.
 If you use
   chaim or cca then this is the alias name for the account.